The Society for Reproductive Investigation is pleased to be able to provide the following awards at our 2019 Annual Scientific Meeting:

 Established in 2013 and will be awarded to PhD individuals only, who are either graduate students still in training or postdoctoral fellows within five years of their PhD degree.
 Two $1,000 travel awards will be given to the top abstracts in basic reproductive science and in translational reproductive science.
 The awardees will receive a plaque, award and they will be honored at the SRI Annual Meeting Awards Ceremony.
 This award is made possible by a generous, long-standing member of SRI, Dr. Laxmi Baxi, and was created to encourage young PhD trainees to present their research at our meeting.

 Originally established in 1996 as the Wyeth President’s Presenter Award to recognize the 25 most meritorious oral abstracts submitted by individuals still in training.
 Fellows and those in both pre and post-doctoral training are eligible to receive the award.
-The 25 awardees will receive a certificate and a $1,000 award, and they and their training directors will be honored at the Annual Meeting Awards Luncheon.
+SRI Membership is not required to be considered for the award.
+The 25 awardees will receive a certificate and a $1,000 award, and they and their training directors will be honored directly following the President's New Investigator Plenary session at the Annual Meeting.
 The Society has always sought a means by which to encourage young investigators to present their research at our meeting.
 We anticipate the SRI President’s Presenter’s Award will encourage more abstract submissions and higher quality abstracts by the very people who need encouragement to consider a research career.

 President's Plenary Awards

-Recognizes the four highest ranked abstracts chosen for presentation at the President’s New Investigator Plenary Session.
-The recipients of the award will each be presented with a $1,000 award at the Annual Meeting Awards Luncheon.
+Recognizes the four highest ranked abstracts chosen for presentation at the President’s New Investigator Plenary.
+The recipients of the award will each be presented with a $1,000 award directly following the President's New Investigator Plenary.
 These awards are supported by the SRI Past Presidents' Fund.

 SRI In Training Investigator Poster Awards